-When taking a sealed bag from the shelf in the store, the consumer may assume that freshness is assured.
+When taking a sealed bag from the shelf in the store, consumers may assume that content's freshness is assured.
 The cookies or fruit or candy will only be at risk of getting stale after the bag is opened.

-Qualities like freshness, crispness, and taste are high-priority functions of packaging, but in reality packaging protects the contents of a bag only to an extent.
-And that depends upon the right packaging for a given product.
-No ordinarily used packaging is entirely impermeable.
+Qualities like freshness, crispness, and taste are high-priority functions of food packaging.
+But in reality packaging's protection of the contents of a bag is limited to an extent.
+And that depends upon the design and quality of the food packaging.

-A teeth-cracking hard candy or a soggy cookie can scare your customers away from your brand, no matter how great is your food packaging design.
-There are two major villains that cause a food product to deteriorates inside the packaging.
+A teeth-cracking hard protein bar or a soggy cookie can scare away consumers from brands, no matter how good the food package design is.
+There are two great villains that cause a food product to deteriorates inside the packaging.

-The Moisture Vapor Transmission Rate (MVTR)—also called the Water Vapor Penetration Rate (WVPR)--is a measure of how much moisture gets into a given packaging over a certain time interval.
-Depending upon the product and how long it is exposed, the result can range from mushiness or hardness.
+The Moisture Vapor Transmission Rate (MVTR)—also called the Water Vapor Penetration Rate (WVPR)--is a measure of how much moisture gets into food packaging over a certain time interval.
+Depending upon the content and how long it is exposed, the results can vary greatly.

-The Oxygen Transmission Rate (OTR) is a measure of the product's exposure inside the back to oxygen.
+The Oxygen Transmission Rate (OTR) is a measure of the product's exposure inside the food packaging to oxygen.
 Oxidation of the product in the bag is the chief contributor to what we called staleness—a diminution of the qualities of texture and taste.

-If these problems are not anticipated in planning the packaging to suit the product, then unfortunately the experience of the consumer might be that the freshness of what is in the bag cannot be counted upon.
-The consumer may or may not check for a use-by date on the bag—and the reliability of the freshness date, of course, will depend on appropriate packaging.
+If these problems are not anticipated during the planning stages, then unfortunately the customer experience may be negatively impacted.
+Consumers may or may not check for a use-by date on the bag—and the reliability of the freshness date, of course, is limited by appropriate packaging.

-At Carepac, we are constantly alert to these issues when we plan the packaging of your product and when we go on to create and test the packaging.
+At Carepac, we are dedicated to food product safety and go to great lengths to ensure your product packaging design is up to date with the highest standards.
 Fortunately, there are reliable standards for measuring MVTR and OTR and, in addition, accurate instruments for making those measurements.

 Both the vapor and gas are measured using tests defined by two standards: